Sandarg95/SDEV220_FinalProject/README.md

 ## Usage

 1. Log in to the Django admin panel at `http://127.0.0.1:8000/admin/`
-2. Log in with this admin account to see the Admin View at 'http://127.0.0.1:8000/login/' :
+2. Log in with the admin account bilt by us to see the Admin View at '[http://127.0.0.1:8000/login/](http://127.0.0.1:8000/menu_admin/)'
-  - **Username:** orderfood
-  - **Password:** orderfood1234.
-3. Navigate to the "Orders" section to manage orders.
+3. Navigate to create and update orders, edit foods, and to view summary on 'menu-admin'.
 4. Visit `http://127.0.0.1:8000/summary/` to view order statistics and charts.

 ## Contributing